25 Brilliant Uses For Thanksgiving Leftovers

 7. FRENCH TOAST

 Turn carb-heavy dinner breads or dessert loaves into breakfast treats with a stovetop or baked version of French toast.
-This quick-cooking breakfast clears out leftover bread, and can use up cranberry sauce, too, when used as a topping or filling.
+This quick-cooking breakfast calls for any leftover bread, and can use up cranberry sauce, too, when used as a topping or filling.

 8. POTATO AND STUFFING CAKES